glycerine/bchan/README.md

 # bchan
-golang lib for broadcast channels
+bchan is a golang lib for 1:M value-broadcasting channels